Check these insurances when doing international business

 Incoterms®

-Do you use the Incoterms® CIF (Cost insurance and freight) or CIP (Carriage and Insurance Paid To)?
+Do you use the Incoterm® rule CIF (Cost insurance and freight) or CIP (Carriage and Insurance Paid To)?
 If so, as a seller you are obliged to take out transport insurance.
 For other Incoterms®, buyer and seller are not obliged to take out insurance.
 Check which part of the transport is at risk.
 And whether you insure this risk.

-2. Business liability insurance
+2. Business liability insurance (AVB)

-Business liability insurance (AVB) covers the risk of liability for causing damage to others.
-This is insurance for yourself, your employees and your products.
+Business liability insurance covers the damage you, your products, or your employees cause to others.
 Suppose you knock over an expensive vase at a customer's house.
 Or there is glass in the jam you delivered.
 This damage is covered by your business liability insurance.
-Check whether the insurance you have now provides cover abroad.
-When doing business internationally, you get more customers or suppliers.
+Check whether the insurance you have also provides cover abroad.
+When you do business internationally, you work with several customers or suppliers.
 You buy or sell more products.
-This increases the risk of product liability.
-With more products, the likelihood of potential problems increases.
+With more products, the likelihood of problems increases.
+Your risk increases.

-Product liability
+3. Product liability insurance

 Liability for imports within the EU